ViktorGox/DevOps/Log.md

 To automate things even more, we thought to create a script which will run the terraform and will update the environment variables inside the CI/CD.
 All the code is done with the help of ChatGPT or self thought.
 Some look up of the gitlab documentation was done, but it did not help.

+## Assignment 5 - BI-20-1 Change SSH key to Base64 and replace hardcoded data in the CI/CD file with the real variables.

+Bobby had issues with the SSH key, and was successful with making it read from Base64, so I converted the key received from terraform.

+## Assignment 5 - 17

+The random generation part was actually easy, but then I ran into problems when running the CI/CD.
+The aws was giving errors that something exists while it didn't and the opposite.
+Terraform then didn't generate the auto-scaling group so something failed later.
+Got it working at the end though.

+## Assignment 5 - 25

+I had to do some testing for this one to understand how the cache works.
+I tried caching the infra folder, but that didn't work, not sure exactly why, since I tried to cache a single testing file and that worked fine.
+Then I tried caching individual files, but then I ran into a different weird problem, which was that the state was not being updated.
+Finally, I added the base project directory environment variable, and it worked.
+Running terraform apply once gives some error, when it is run again, the error is gone.
+Couldn't figure out how to fix it, so I just call apply twice.

+## Assignment 5 - 26

+Used Bobby's script, added a check which does a request and checks whether the return is an empty array.
+Added a stage for it, and didn't realize that exit 1 will cause the ci cd to call fail, so I was confused why it failed with no comment.
+Reworked the script, but that bug was left in there, I fixed it later for issue 17.

 ## Assignment 5 - BI-15 CI/CD uploads the images from the registry to the EC2
 Honestly this task took some time.
 First of all I had problems with the SSH key we were creating.
 That's why I created the output for terraform